deftthunk/isoMirror/README.md

 the 'dists' and 'pool' folders and their contents.
 An 'InRelease' and 'Release.gpg' file are also generated using the user's default GPG key.

+If given the -r flag, it will instead fix/generate the Release, Release.gpg, InRelease, and KEY.gpg files for an existing repo with the given GPG signature.

 Requirements:
 - Web server for hosting content on network
 - Pre-made GPG key pair in user's .gpg folder